Nalina-Udaiyakumar/snippets/README.md

-# Casual
+# Code snippets
-Place for my casual projects

-These are all my petty scripts in Python and R
+These are short scripts in Python and R to fit various model on prepped data